 LIFO Explained: Meaning, Formula, Example & Key Advantages

-Learn what LIFO (Last In First Out) means in inventory management, how it works with examples, its advantages, disadvantages, and differences from FIFO in simple terms.
-LIFO explained in simple terms.
+Learn what LIFO (Last In First Out) in inventory management means, how it works with examples, its advantages, disadvantages, and differences from FIFO in simple terms.

 LIFO (Last In, First Out) is an inventory valuation method where the most recently purchased or produced items are sold first.